-Other factors that may increase your chance of a melanoma skin cancer are being fair skinned, had other skin cancers, a weakened immune system, a family history of melanoma or if you are sensitive to the sun (rarely tans, burns easily).
-Click here to learn the warning signs (ABCDEs) of melanoma detection.
+Other factors that may increase your chance of a melanoma skin cancer are being fair skinned, had other skin cancers, a weakened immune system, a family history of melanoma, or if you are sensitive to the sun (rarely tans, burns easily).

 The best way to reduce your chance of skin cancer is with sun protection.
-A great sunscreen delivered by EltaMD is the SPF 46 Clear sunscreen.
-This sunscreen is designed for skin prone to acne, rosacea, and hyperpigmentation.
+A great option is the SPF 46 Clear sunscreen by EltaMD.
+This sunscreen is designed for acne prone skin, rosacea, and hyperpigmentation.
 This sunscreen will protect your skin with zinc oxide, currently the best sun protection available, while keeping your skin clear with extra ingredients that help your acne.

-Now available are the EltaMD Aerosol Continuous Spray and Pump Spray sunscreens.
-These are the first spray sunscreens that contain zinc oxide to protect your skin.
-The aerosol spray is environmentally friendly and both are easy to apply.
-As with all liquid sunscreens, these products need to be replaced yearly.
+EltaMD Aerosol Continuous Spray and Pump Spray sunscreens are the first spray sunscreens that contain zinc oxide.
+These sprays are environmentally friendly and easy to apply.
+As with all liquid sunscreens, they need to be replaced yearly.

-Try our dry sunscreen.
-It goes on with a brush and no one will even know you have it on.
-The Colorescience sunscreen is great on the go!
-Throw it in your car, purse or gym bag and just brush it on!
+Colorescience sunscreen is a great dry sunscreen for on the go.
+Keep in your car, purse, or gym bag and just brush it on.
 All of the Colorescience sunscreens contain zinc oxide.
-The dry sunscreen does not expire, get damaged by the heat, or run into your eyes.
-This dry sunscreen is great for reapplication over makeup and when you are on
+This dry sunscreen does not expire, get damaged by heat, or run into your eyes.

 Anyone can get warts.
 Some warts can be caused by the human papillomavirus (HPV).
 This virus can be spread from one body part to another, from person to person, or from touching something such as a towel that another individual’s wart has touched.